 - Cars and Trains.
 It’s best to choose toys that don’t do all the ‘doing’ for your child.
 This encourages them get involved in playing.
-Encourage your child to make noises as they play like ‘choo choo’
+Encourage your child to make noises as they play like ‘choo choo

 - Role Play outfits and accessories can aid your child’s cognitive development as they reenact what they see around them.
 I stock a lovely wooden doctors set and also a vet set.

 - Art – This can be a huge language stimulation tool.
 Here’s two sets that I’d recommend from Djeco.
 This is the Colleges for 3-5 year olds.
 I also can recommend the Fingerprint Art Set for 1-4 yearolds.

 - Animal and Farm Sets.
 Making animal sounds has been linked with speech development and language.
 Try getting ones that don’t have the animals making the noises for you.
 I love this Noah’s Ark and this fun Pop-Up Toy

 From my research it appears that most speech therapists are encouraging children to spend less time in front of screens or with battery operated toys.
 I hope this blog has got you thinking about the toys you already have that may encourage language development and perhaps help you choose a few new ones!